nicc777/py-animus/README.md

 * None of your existing tooling have to be replaced and often no additional modifications are required
 * This tool can assist in orchestration of several existing tools to accomplish a single goal, for example the provisioning of infrastructure to support the deployment of an application
 * This tool has no knowledge of anything, and all logic to process any manifest needs to be provided as Python code.
 In the future there will hopefully be a growing library of manifest processing implementations that support a growing number of environments and tools
+* Implementation classes can be versioned and can be tied to specific versions of a manifest.
+In a real life scenario you could maintain various versions of implementation logic and manifests along side each other.
+* A built in manifest dependency reference system allows you to dictate which manifests depend on which other manifests.
+The system will determine from this the order in which manifests needs to be applied
+* The solution provides a class to store various variables that are shared and usable among all manifest implementations.
+Therefore, some context derived in the processing of one manifest can be stored and made available for consuming while processing other manifest implementations.
+* The logic for applying and deleting manifest state is provided and in future releases also rollback and other features will be supported
+* A basic command line tool is provided, as well as a containerized version of the command line tool.
+Just point to the class sources and the manifests and the system will process and implement state as defined and implemented.
+* Apart from the command line tool, it is also possible to have full control over the processing of manifests, as all classes can be extended as required.
+You can therefore roll your own unique version of the command line tools.

 # The Manifest File